phongletrung/wfe/README.md

 Implemententing a prototype of a workflow/process engine, which can execute business process modeled in BPMN distributed with Akka Clustering, Remoting and Docker.

+The XML files _thesisExample1.xml_ and _thesisExample2.xml_ are the one explained in my master thesis.

 ---
 **Prerequisites**